matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 - `auth_data` (object): Required.
 Same as in the body parameters for `POST /room_keys/version`.
 - `version` (string): Required.
 The backup version.
+- `count` (number): Required.
+The number of keys stored in the backup.

 Error codes: